Is your mood connected to hearing loss?

 A study was done at the School of Biological Sciences at Washington State University Vancouver in the hearing and communication lab.
 Researchers were Christine Profors, the associate professor running the project, with the help of David Perkel, professor of biology and otolaryngology at the University of Washington.
 Together they created a study.
-It’s purpose; to trace the relationship between hearing and levels of dopamine in the body.
+It’s the purpose; to trace the relationship between hearing and levels of dopamine in the body.

 Dopamine works behind the scenes in a number of ways.
 In addition, it is driving our desire for reward and motivation.
 First, the production takes place in several parts of the brain.
-Second, the hypothalamus releases it as a hormone and then it serves many functions throughout the body.
+Second, the hypothalamus releases it as a hormone, and then it serves many functions throughout the body.
 With such a wide reach, the hormone links to a large number of functions.
 For example, mood, cognition, sleep, and other bodily functions like circulation, metabolism, and heart rate.

 Action Vs. Reaction